Rct567/FrequencyMan/README.md

 ### Example 1
 Reorders a single deck.
 This will only match cards with note type `-- My spanish --` located in deck `Spanish`.
 It will also use the default ranking factors.

-The content of your cards and all the ranking metrics will be analyzed per field.
+The content of the cards and all the ranking metrics will be analyzed per '[language](#language-data-id)'.
 The result of this will be combined to determine the final ranking of all new cards.
-Each field is effectively its own little "universe".

 Note: For both languages, a directory should exist (although it could be empty), such as `\user_files\lang_data\en`.